microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 ## Optimized MatMul

-In this tutorial....
-Optimizing MatMul depends heavily on he target platform ....
+Optimizing MatMul depends heavily on the target platform.
 The code in the example below is optimized specifically for an Intel Xeon E5-2673 v3 CPU, but will work equally well on CPUs with similar hardware characteristics like AMD Epyc 7551 and so on.

-TODO: Turn this into a paragraph like above
 By the end of this tutorial, you will learn how to:

 * Implement a performant Matrix Multiplication (MatMul) function targetting AVX2 FMA3 CPUs like Intel Haswell or the AMD Epyc families, using Accera's Domain Specific Language (DSL)
 * Produce a [HAT](https://github.com/microsoft/hat) package containing the optimized MatMul function
 * Call the function from C or C++ code